 The Fat Cat Sat on the Mat is such a cute beginning reader!
 Who doesn’t love fat cats?
 To go with this book is an inexpensive Mega Pack that includes flash cards (to play memory with), a board game, tracing pages, and more.

 Fox in Socks is the best tongue twister!
 Made up of age appropriate words, you can still get your tongue in a knot.
 I have fond memories of my mom and I reading this together and seeing who can go the longest without our tongues getting twisted.
-Here is a Fox in Socks activity pack, and also a paper bag puppet template.
+Here is a Fox in Socks activity pack.

 Storms by National Geographic Kids is a great intro to severe weather.
 Pair it with both this thunder storm art and rain cloud science experiment and you’ve just done reading, science, and art for the day!